Georgia House committee passes surprise billing measure

 Lawmakers have been trying for years to help patients hit with unexpected charges from hospitals that participate in their insurance plan’s network for health-care services provided by out-of-network specialists.

-“People are getting into financial trouble and losing everything they have, in some cases, because of a misunderstanding,” said Rep. Lee Hawkins, R-Gainesville, chief sponsor of the House bill.
-"We’re going to end that misunderstanding."
+“People are getting into financial trouble and losing everything they have, in some cases, because of a misunderstanding,” Rep. Lee Hawkins, R-Gainesville, chief sponsor of the bill, told members of the House Special Committee on Access to Quality Health Care.
+“We’re going to end that misunderstanding.”

 House Bill 888 would require insurance companies to pay out-of-network physicians either a “contracted amount” based on rates charged in 2017 for various procedures, or a higher charge that the insurer proposes.